Our Assessment Philosophy

 Our Assessment Model

-Across the academic year, you will be invited to four Mentoring Conversations (September, November, February and June) with your child’s class teacher.
+Across the academic year, you will be invited to three Mentoring Conversations ( October, February and June) with your child’s class teacher.
 Mentoring Conversations replace the old style parent’s evening and provide a longer, more child focused discussion about progress and attainment.
 During the Mentoring Conversation, you will be able to look at your child’s PPP folder, your child’s targets and their Pupil Profile.
 The child is the central focus for the meeting and so the majority of dialogue will be directed towards them, this is to ensure they are actively participating rather than being a passive observer.

 Pupil Profiles and PPP Folders